elastisys/ck8s-cluster/release/README.md

 5. Once all fixes are merged to the `patch/x.y` branch.
 Create a `pre-release-patch` branch from it and push it to the remote.
 The normal release process described above then applies.
-6. *Optional* Create a new patch branch (based on a different release branch) and rebase the commits in `patch/x.y` onto it if the fix should be released on multiple tracked releases.
-7. *Optional* Merge back the patch release to master if the fix applies for the next version as well.

 ## While developing